algoparc/GPU-CFMerge/README.md

 # CF-Merge: Bank conflict free GPU mergesort
-GPU pairwise mergesort using a bank conflict free merging stage from "Eliminating Bank Conflicts in GPU Mergesort".
+GPU pairwise mergesort using a bank conflict free merging as described in [1].
 Experiments on a NVIDIA RTX 2080 Ti show that CF-Merge eliminates the slowdowns due to bank conflicts.

 [Throughput results (elements per microsecond) for Thrust and CF-Merge on a NVIDIA RTX 2080 Ti using the constructed worst-case inputs.
-Thrust results are in yellow and CF-Merge results are in blue.
+Thrust results are in red and CF-Merge results are in blue.
 The short dashed lines represent software parameters 15 elements per thread (E) and 512 threads per block (u); and the long dashed lines represent software parameters 17 elements per thread (E) and 256 threads per block (u).
 The x-axis is displayed on a logarithmic scale.](figures/rtx2080ti_sort_worst.pdf)

 [Throughput results (elements per microsecond) for Thrust and CF-Merge on a NVIDIA RTX 2080 Ti using parameters 15 elements per thread (E) and 512 threads per block (u).
-Thrust results are in yellow and CF-Merge results are in blue.
+Thrust results are in red and CF-Merge results are in blue.
 The dashed lines represent the constructed worst-case inputs and the dotted lines represent uniform random inputs.
 The x-axis is displayed on a logarithmic scale.](figures/rtx2080ti_sort_15.pdf)

 [Throughput results (elements per microsecond) for Thrust and CF-Merge on a NVIDIA RTX 2080 Ti using parameters 17 elements per thread (E)  and 256 threads per block (u).
-Thrust results are in yellow and CF-Merge results are in blue.
+Thrust results are in red and CF-Merge results are in blue.
 The dashed lines represent the constructed worst-case inputs and the dotted lines represent uniform random inputs.
 The x-axis is displayed on a logarithmic scale.](figures/rtx2080ti_sort_17.pdf)